-Children and young people Aspirations Children are thriving-engaged in life, brimming with laughter, pride, confidence and opportunities Headline indicator Families are walking alongside their children High level outcomes Children know their history and feel confident in their cultures Children have the knowledge and skills for life and learning & are creative problem solvers Children are healthy Children are happy Progress measures Children have increased access to and engagement in First Cultural early years learning Children have increased access to and engagement in high quality early years learning Children have increased access to health promotion Children have increased access to social and emotional wellbeing and literacy Access & Engagement YEAR 1-3 early yea No. of children (3- early years learning of children engaged in irs learning 5 years) engaging in (progressing towards al Access) No. of children engaged in health promotion No. of children engaged in SEWB OUTCOME INDICATORS: YEAR 4-6 % of children engaged First Cultural learning % of children engaged in primary school learning A critical mass (75%) of children engaged with health promotion (how often and what) A critical mass (75%) of children and young people engaged with SEWB (how often and what) early learning (Cu % of children engaging at Universal Access le % of children engaging of child attendance in Itural and Western) g in early years learning vels (600 hours a year) g in engaging in full time school age learning Decreased rates and types of morbidity for children and young people Young people report improved SEWB
+Children and young people Aspirations Children are thriving-engaged in life, brimming with laughter, pride, confidence and opportunities Headline indicator Families are walking alongside their children High level outcomes Children know their history and feel confident in their cultures Children have the knowledge and skills for life and learning & are creative problem solvers Children are healthy Children are happy Progress measures Children have increased access to and engagement in First Cultural early years learning Children have increased access to and engagement in high quality early years learning Children have increased access to health promotion Children have increased access to social and emotional wellbeing and literacy Access & Engagement YEAR 1-3 A critical mass (75%) of children engaged in early years learning No. of children (3-5 years) engaging in early years learning (progressing towards Universal Access) No. of children engaged in health promotion No. of children engaged in SEWB OUTCOME INDICATORS: YEAR 4-6 % of children engaged First Cultural learning % of children engaged in primary school learning A critical mass (75%) of children engaged with health promotion (how often and what) A critical mass (75%) of children and young people engaged with SEWB (how often and what) early learning (Cu % of children engaging at Universal Access le % of children engaging of child attendance in Itural and Western) g in early years learning vels (600 hours a year) g in engaging in full time school age learning Decreased rates and types of morbidity for children and young people Young people report improved SEWB